block-commons/cryptocommons/content/governance/bitcoin/_index.md

 Developer groups must also choose which side of a chain split to join, and for developers this may be a high friction decision where it becomes difficult to switch to work on software for the other chain.

 The Bitcoin Core group of developers, whose software is used by 97% of the Bitcoin public nodes, were as a collective on the "winning" side in each of these episodes.
-I don't know whether Bitcoin Core lost contributors who went to work on software that was supporting a different chain, I would guess this happened to at least a small degree.
+It is not clear from the outside whether Bitcoin Core lost contributors who went to work on software that was supporting a different chain.

 In the case of a chain split, holders of the asset have an equal number of units on each chain, and now have a choice about which one to use.
 From a technical perspective, users are not compelled to pick a side.
 As long as precautions are taken to make transactions incompatible between chains (to avoid [replay attacks](https://blockonomi.com/replay-attacks/)), users should only be exposed to damage from a chain split to the extent that the two split chains are weaker than the former sum of their parts.
 Nevertheless, the Bitcoin community did appear to fragment as a result of the episodes described above, with many members announcing their preferred fork and becoming hostile to supporters of the other variants.